AppDynamics Application Intelligence Platform

 The AppDynamics Controller UI imposes role-based access controls to users.

 The Controller can authenticate user credentials against local user accounts or by relying on an external LDAP server or SAML-based authentication provider.

 Authentication provider settings are located in the Administration tab of the AppDynamics interface:

 To access the Administration settings, click Settings -> Administration.
 You need to be logged in as a user with the administrator or account owner role to see the Administration link in the UI.

 In the Authentication Provider tab, you can choose one of three authentication options: local authentication (labelled AppDynamics), LDAP, or SAML.
 LDAP and SAML require additional configuration.
 See Related Information for additional information on completing the configuration for these authentication providers.

 The other configuration option in the Administration tab, Integrations, enables you add and configure extension modules for the AppDynamics Controller.
 See Extensions and Integrations for more information.

 Authentication settings in the Controller are specific to an account within the Controller.
 If you have a multi-tenant on-premise Controller, you need to configure authentication settings in each account individually.

 Each user in the AppDynamics UI must have at least one role.
-The role determines what users can see or do in the UI, including which business applications they can monitor and the types of configuration changes they can make.
+The role determines the user's permissions in the UI, including what the user see in the UI or change in the configuration.